kagisearch/vectordb/README.md

-# PyMemory
+# VectorDB

-PyMemory is a Python package for storing and retrieving text using chunking, embedding, and vector search techniques.
+VectorDB is a minimal Python package for storing and retrieving text using chunking, embedding, and vector search techniques.
 It provides an easy-to-use interface for saving, searching, and managing textual data with associated metadata.

 ## Installation

-To install PyMemory, use pip:
+To install VectorDB, use pip:

 ```
-pip install pymemory
+pip install vectordb2
 ```

 ## Usage